2026 Comparison — Updated March 2026

 For General Contractors

 The compliance tools built for enterprise GCs assume you have a dedicated compliance manager and a Procore subscription.
 Most GCs managing 10 to 100 subs have a project manager doing double duty with a spreadsheet that's three updates behind.
-TrackMyVendor automates expiration alerts at 90/60/30/7 days, subs upload their own COIs through a magic link, and you're the only one in the room checking both the certificate and the license status — our daily sync against TX TDLR, FL DBPR, and CA CSLB catches the thing every other tool misses.
+TrackMyVendor automates expiration alerts at 90/60/30/7 days, subs upload their own COIs through a magic link, and you can set different coverage requirements per project — so a sub approved for one job isn't automatically cleared for a higher-risk one.
+Our daily sync against TX TDLR, FL DBPR, CA CSLB, WA L&I, and OR CCB catches the license status gap every other tool misses.

 For Property Managers